 Upon checking in, the lounge is set up as more or less one large rectangular layout.
 Head left from the entrance, and at one end you’ll find the food and drink station.
 There is an unmanned circular bar with a handful of seats.

 Beer, wine, and liquor are self-service, and there is a decent selection available.
-I mixed a couple of Jack and Cokes to start getting me good and tired for the looooong flight back home.
+I mixed a couple of cocktails to start getting me good and tired for the looooong flight back home.

 We were there at roughly 4:30 in the afternoon, and the food selection consisted of soup, some wraps, and a plate of sushi and sashimi.
 There were also the typical salty snacks – trail mix, pretzels, etc. I tried a couple of the wraps, which while better than nothing, were decidedly mediocre.
 They were dry, and not particularly flavorful.
 My wife tried the sushi rolls, and she said they were pretty good.
-Just be aware that the selection is limited, and tends to run out quickly.
+The limited selection runs out quickly, though.

 From the food/drink area, there are two corridors you can head down to find seating.
 The first one to the right leads to a TV room of sorts.
 I say “of sorts”, because the TV is at the far end of the room.
-Really, it’s more like a dining room, with small tables/booths for couples on the right side, and larger tables for groups on the left.
-Be aware that this area can get a bit crowded and noisy due to the proximity to the food and beverages.
+Really, it’s more like a dining room, with small tables/booths for couples on the right side.
+Larger tables for groups are on the left.
+This area can get a bit crowded and noisy due to the proximity to the food and beverages.